Staff & Boards

 Bill oversees all financial budgeting, accounting and reporting for the overall organization and each individual program.
 He manages all audit, banking and insurance activity, and he prepares new program development proposal budgets.
 Bill has more than 25 years of experience in non-profit finance and accounting.
 He holds a BA in Economics from the University of Vermont.

-Wendi provides administrative and information management support for PMC programs and has participated in PMC’s qualitative research studies and training workshops for writers overseas.
+Wendi serves as a liaison between in-country staff and US Headquarters staff to coordinate the successful implementation and financial sustainability of PMC country programs.
 Wendi has experience working for mission-driven organizations, including community foundations, higher education, the arts, and sustainable forestry.
 She holds a BA in Theatre Arts from Brandeis University.

 Stephanie oversees new program development and partnership building at PMC.
 Prior to joining PMC, she worked in non-profit administration and donor development, as well as working in Kenya in 2010 to advise on internal management strategies as a Pro Corps Volunteer.
 Stephanie holds a BA from Wake Forest University and a Master of Public Administration from San Francisco State University.